Mulvaney was left in the dark on al-Baghdadi operation

 But a person close to the president said Mulvaney was “cooked” after that performance.

-“Mick self-emulated,” this person said.
-“He got up there, pored lighter fluid on himself and lit the match.”
+“Mick self-immolated,” this person said.
+“He got up there, poured lighter fluid on himself and lit the match.”